|In This Issue|

 In this issue of MinnAqua Moments we are spotlighting native freshwater mussels in our Species Profile and Featured Lesson as we also highlight aquatic invasive species.
 To learn more about how to prevent the spread of invasives check out our Piers & Places and Mentoring articles.
 We also reviewed three more trade books in our Book Reviews: Invasive Species Part 2 that are focused on preventing the spread of invasive species to provide literacy connections to your science education activities.

 Finally, our Community Connections article features an annual event on Lake Calhoun called Mde Maka Ska that brings Native American youth in the Twin Cities area together to celebrate their cultural connection to the lake and each other.
 To help you plan your own lakeside or pierside event, our Fishing Equipment & Tips article discusses how to find fishing equipment for your classroom and our Featured Fishing Spot now includes Sallie Lake in Becker County; a good place to take your group fishing.
-Don't forget to check out the Updates & Opportunities section for links to grants, programs, and other local offerings available this spring.

 The Bottom Line - Recreation Worth Paying For!